 Smaller national headlines of other breaches included the theft of an undisclosed number of email addresses, birth-dates, and other information by a contractor working for McDonalds.

 Also, it was reported that a mailing list was pilfered from the drugstore giant Walgreens.
 In addition, a leak of law enforcement data was reported by a Mesa County, Colorado.

 Finally, a popular Open Source FTP server software application, ProFTPD version 1.3.3c, was distributed containing a malicious backdoor that permits hackers to access FTP credentials.
 It is thought the attackers took advantage of an un-patched security flaw in the FTP daemon to gain access to the server and exchange distribution files.

-What do these various breaches have in common?
 The threats may be too diverse to slip into a single category, but the likely culprit is the use of powerful native FTP, without proper, secure management.
 Once a doorway is left open, native unmanaged FTP access can wreak havoc in any organization.

-Regardless of how your organization or your trusted business partners are configured to exchange data, isn't it time to consider a better way to manage your company's file transfer security?
+Regardless of how your organization or your trusted business partners are configured to exchange data, isn't it time to consider a better way to manage your file transfer security?

 There's no way around it; FTP puts your data at risk.
 If you need to secure sensitive data, explore FTP alternatives in our white paper, "Beyond FTP: Securing and Managing File Transfers."